 - (1) Paid wages shall be rounded up to the nearest eurocent if the collective agreement or an internal regulation of the employer does not establish a rounding procedure that is more favourable for the employee.
-Wages shall be paid to employees in monetary form; payment in other forms or payment in foreign currency is possible only in cases permitted by this Act or special regulations. - (2) Wage shall be paid on the payment days as agreed upon in the employment contract or in the collective agreement.
-Agreement with an employee performing home work may be concluded for wages to be paid also for supply of each completed work assigned.
-The wage pursuant to Sec.
-118 Par.
-4 letter a) shall be paid in the month of June of a relevant calendar year and the wage pursuant to Sec.
-118 Par.
-4 letter b) shall be paid in the month of December of a respective calendar year. - (3) Between payment days, an employer may provide a wage advance on agreed dates.
+Wages shall be paid to employees in monetary form; payment in other forms or payment in foreign currency is possible only in cases permitted by this Act or special regulations. - (2) Wage shall be paid on the payment days as agreed upon in the employment agreement or in the collective agreement.
+Agreement with an employee performing home work may be concluded for wages to be paid also for supply of each completed job assigned. - (3) Between payment days, an employer may provide a wage advance on agreed dates.
 By request of an employee, the employer may provide a wage advance on another day as agreed upon with the employee. - (4) Wage shall be paid during working time and at the workplace, unless agreed otherwise in the employment agreement.
 If an employee is unable to appear for payment of wages for substantive reasons or if they work at a remote workplace, the employer shall forward them their wage such that they receive payment of wages on the day determined for the payment, or on the nearest subsequent working day at the latest, this at their own cost and at their own risk, unless they agree otherwise. - (5) For the purposes of wage accounting, the employer shall be obliged to make out for each employee a document containing information on every wage component, individual payments provided in relation to employment on the balance of the employee's working time account, if the employer applies working time accounts, wage deductions and the overall price of work.
 A document pursuant to the first sentence shall be provided in written form unless the employer and employee agree that it may be provided by electronic means.
-The total price of work shall be constituted by the wage, including wage compensation and standby work compensation and, in separate structuring, by the settlement of advances to health insurance premiums, sickness insurance premiums, retirement insurance premiums, invalidity insurance premiums, unemployment insurance premiums, guarantee insurance premiums, accident insurance premiums and solidarity reserve fund insurance premiums, and contributions to the retirement pension saving, paid by the employer.
+The total price of work shall be constituted by the wage, including wage compensation and standby work compensation and, in separate structuring, by the settlement of advances to health insurance premiums, sickness insurance premiums, old-age pension insurance premiums, invalidity insurance premiums, unemployment insurance premiums, guarantee insurance premiums, accident insurance premiums and solidarity reserve fund insurance premiums, and contributions to the old-age pension saving, paid by the employer.
 On request of an employee, the employer shall present them such documentation for their inspection upon which the calculation of wages was based.